andrakis/node-lithp/l_src/README.md

 	Calculate the factorial of a number using recursive function calls.

+* readfile.lithp

+	Demonstrate reading a file by calling native Node.js functions.

+* scope.lithp

+	Demonstrate variable scope and returning functions that can be called.

 * simple.lithp

-	Working example.
+	Simple working example.
 Calls some functions, uses some variables.

 * subchains.lithp